Intermittent solutions of the stationary 2D surface quasi-geostrophic equation: Abstract

 \section{Abstract}

-In this paper we construct non-trivial solutions to the stationary dissipative surface quasi-geostrophic equation on the two dimensional torus which lie in $\dot H^{-1-\epsilon}(\T^2)$ for every $\epsilon > 0$.
-Due to the fact that our solutions do not lie in $\dot{H}^{-1/2}(\T^2)$, we must redefine the notion of solution.
-The main new ingredient is the incorporation of intermittency into the construction of the solutions, which allows for the exponent in the dissipation term to take any value in the interval $(0,2]$ and also ensures that $\Lambda^{-1}\theta \in L^p(\T^2)$ for all $1 \leq p < 2$.
+In this paper we construct non-trivial solutions to the stationary dissipative surface quasi-geostrophic equation on the two dimensional torus which lie strictly below the critical regularity threshold of $\dot{H}^{-1/2}(\T^2)$.
+Specifically, for any $\alpha < 1/2$ and any dissipation exponent $0 < \gamma \leq 2$ we construct non-trivial solutions such that

+Due to the fact our solutions do not lie in $\dot{H}^{-1/2}(\T^2)$, this requires reinterpreting the notion of a solution.
+This leads us to formulate the notion of a weak paraproduct solution for the stationary SQG equation.
+The main new ingredient is the incorporation of intermittency into the construction of the solutions.
+This allows us to demonstrate non-trivial integrability results for certain fractional derivatives of our solutions.
+In particular, for highly intermittent solutions, we are able to conclude for every $1 \leq p < 4/3$ we can construct $u$ and $\theta$ lying in $L^p(\T^2)$.